A Families Story About Living with Autism:

 Don’t ever let other people put limits or ceilings on what your child can do.
 Trust your gut.
 Trust that inner brilliance that you see and work like hell to find people to help you pull it out.
 You can teach your child to behave in a neurotypical way.

 Embrace your child’s differences and let yourself dream of the way that he or she might change the world.

 Ken: Who better to share their thoughts then people who are living it?
+In mentoring autistic teens I have learned when to keep quiet and let them speak.
 I leave the last words of wisdom to my awesome client Stephen:

-So what is the moral of the story?
-I am talking to kids like me who have been given a diagnosis of Autism: I guess you could say that where you are now is not necessarily where you will always be.
-I personally believe that nobody is only destined to one path.
+Stephen: So what is the moral of the story?
+I am talking to kids like me who have been given a diagnosis of Autism: You could say that where you are now is not necessarily where you will always be.
+My thought is that nobody is only destined to one path.

 I believe that the force of will is what determines success or failure, not fate, destiny or diagnosis.
-I believe that most people on the autistic scale can reach the level that I have and perhaps even greater.
+That most people on the autistic scale can reach the level that I have and perhaps even greater.
 They just need the right parenting, the right mentors, the right people in their lives and most importantly… persistence.